mrdoomlittle/adtp/README.md

-## Arduino Data Transmission Protocol : Not Finished
+## Information Transmission Management Protocol : Not Finished
+This Project is Designed and Built for The Arduino 101 Borad